denten-books/plain-text/main.md

 [^ln1-virag]: The Pollak-Virag device also proposed an "electromagnetic vibrator" coupled to a recording "mirror-galvanometer."
-The authors further specify for "the vibrotor on the recieving instrument [to] vibrate in harmony with these impulses, vibrating in one direction or the other, according to their sign and to an extent depending on their intensity [@pollak_means_1900]."
+The authors further specify for "the vibrator on the receiving instrument [to] vibrate in harmony with these impulses, vibrating in one direction or the other, according to their sign and to an extent depending on their intensity [@pollak_means_1900]."